 The gain is further reduced if the property owner qualifies for Principle Private Residence Relief (PPRR), and Lettings Relief (subject to recent change with additional conditions to meet).
 If the property is jointly owned, each individual’s capital gain will be base on their individual circumstances.

-The capital gain calculated is reduced by the annual CGT exemption of £12,300 (2020-21 rate) which is available to each individual.
+The capital gain calculated is reduced by the annual CGT exemption applicable at the time and which is available to each individual.

 If you sell the property at under market value or have gifted the property, the true market value is deemed proceeds to be used in the calculation.